sergiocollado/potpourri/Notes_on_Linux/04_Notes_on_Linux_interrupts_and_bottom_halves.md

 It can be
  - a) 0
  - b) TASKLET_STATE_SCHED -  denotes a tasklet that is scheduled to run
- - c) TASKLET_STATE_RUN - enotes a tasklet that is running
+ - c) TASKLET_STATE_RUN - denotes a tasklet that is running

 TASKLET_STATE_RUN is used only on multiprocessor machines.
 It is used to protect tasklets against concurrent execution on several processors.